Glad you stopped by! Looking for something? Checkout my Categories and Resources page.

 - 3 cups sugar

-- 2/3 cup cider vinegar
+- ⅔ cup cider vinegar

 - 3 tsp cinnamon

-- 1/2 tsp ground cloves
+- ½ tsp ground cloves

-- 1/2 tsp allspice
+- ½ tsp allspice

-- 1/4 tsp salt
+- ¼ tsp salt

-1. Once apples are ready (They will look like dark brown applesauce.
-See picture below under #4, after they are canned to get an idea), you need to boil your jars and lids (not the rings/bands, the part that you screw on) in a large stock pot for about 5 minutes.
-Be sure to fill water to the top of the jars.
-This is to kill any bacteria on the jars and to provide a seal for the lids.
+1. Once apples are ready (they will look like dark brown applesauce), boil the jars and lids (not the rings/bands, just the part that you screw on) in a large stock pot for about five minutes.

-3. Be sure the rim of the jar is completely clean, wipe it after you remove funnel.
+3. Be sure the rim of the jar is completely clean.
+Wipe it after you remove funnel.

 Recipe developed by Kelly Hancock ©2010 Faithful Provisions.
 For personal use only.
 May not be reproduced, reprinted or distributed for capital gain without prior permission from Kelly Hancock.